Jaffna: Economy and transportation

-Jaffna city was founded as a trading town by European merchants.
+Jaffna was founded as a trading town.
 Although a historic port used by the native Jaffna kingdom was already in existence when the Portuguese arrived, it was the European mercantile activity that made it prominent.
 In colonial times, production of clothes, items of gold and silver, processing of tobacco, rice and other related activities formed an important part of the economic activities.
 In modern times, the port was its principal source of revenue but it has declined drastically.
 Currently it survives as a fishing port.
 The city had a wide range of industries, including food processing, packaging, making of household items, and salt processing, but most ceased after 1995.
 Since then, most industrialists, entrepreneurs, and business people have relocated to the rest of Sri Lanka and abroad.
 After 2009, foreign governments within the EU, US, India, and investors from the south of the island and the Sri Lankan Tamil diaspora have shown an interest in making investments in Jaffna district in general and Jaffna city in particular.
 Shopping malls such as the Cargills Square and hotels such as Jetwing Jaffna, Tilko Jaffna City Hotel have been built boosting the tourism industry in the city.

 Jaffna is 396 km from Colombo.
 It is directly connected by railways and the roads system.
 The city was served by the Yal Devi train and other 5 trains daily from Colombo.
 The primary railway station in the city is the Jaffna Railway Station.
 The A-9 highway connecting the city with the rest of the country was opened after the 2002 ceasefire.
 It is served by government and private sector coaches and buses.
 Commercial flights are available from Chennai, India and Colombo to Jaffna via the Jaffna International Airport.
 Since 2017 an express ferry service connects Jaffna with Delft islands.